 Our club’s International Service Committee involves several areas of service and comprised of numerous team members.
 Below is an outline of programs/projects we support.
-If you have an interest in any of the areas, please contact the current International Service Director to learn how you can be involved:
+If you have an interest in any of the areas, please contact the current International Service Directors to learn how you can be involved:

 - World Community Service